Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 The instrument has two different ways of controlling the light sources, here high power LEDs, each with different advantages and limitations.
 In one way, an LED driver (whose output current follows a supplied modulation voltage signal) is used to power them.
 In the other, they are directly driven using the output of a waveform generator.
 The LED driver is able to drive the LEDs with much higher current levels, typically 1 A, but it comes at the cost of a progressively changing waveform amplitude and shape towards higher frequencies.
-This is demonstrated for both sinusoidal and square waveforms in Figure S73, where at high drive currents, the shape of the square waveform is particularly troublesome.
+This is demonstrated for both sinusoidal and square waveforms in Figure S92, where at high drive currents, the shape of the square waveform is particularly troublesome.
 The use of a driver was therefore not possible for us in the development of our RIOM protocol, and we often did not use the LED driver for experiments requiring modulation faster than 1 kHz.
 Here the waveform generator was useful.
-It gives a consistent waveform up to high frequency (Figure S73), but at the cost of a lower maximum light intensity since it can only supply roughly 0.2-0.3 A. It can generate electrical signals up to 80 MHz, yet the LEDs can only be modulated until around 100 kHz without too much distortion, since beyond this they begin to not be able to respond fast enough.
+It gives a consistent waveform up to high frequency (Figure S92), but at the cost of a lower maximum light intensity since it can only supply roughly 0.2-0.3 A. It can generate electrical signals up to 80 MHz, yet the LEDs can only be modulated until around 100 kHz without too much distortion, since beyond this they begin to not be able to respond fast enough.
 Regarding light intensities, the maximum values we achieved by both means, using an illumination area of $10 \times 10~\text{mm}^2$, are presented in Table~\ref{tab:irradianceLevels}.
 Even higher light intensities can be obtained by reducing the illumination area to $5 \times 5~\text{mm}^2$, which is possible by making a small modification: flipping the lightpipe and changing its injection lens, as described in Section 4 of the Supporting Information.
 These are also provided in Table~\ref{tab:irradianceLevels}.
-The intensities provided in this table reflect those achieved while the light sources and dichroic mirrors are arranged as shown at the bottom left of Figure S34, yet it can be possible, as is shown in the intensity calibration detailed in Subsection~\ref{subsec:Validation of illumination homogeneity}, to achieve even higher light intensities at individual wavelengths by removing all dichroic mirrors and mounting only a single light source on a particular illumination arm, avoiding optical losses due to mirror inefficiency.
+The intensities here were determined using a power meter, in the manner detailed in Subsection~\ref{subsec:Calibration of irradiance}.
+The intensities provided in the table reflect those achieved while the light sources and dichroic mirrors are arranged as shown at the bottom left of Figure S34, yet it can be possible to achieve even higher light intensities at individual wavelengths by removing all dichroic mirrors and mounting only a single light source on a particular illumination arm, avoiding optical losses due to mirror inefficiency.
 The LED driver can drive four LEDs simultaneously.
 The DAQ device can supply only two analog modulation signals; the remaining channels are limited to digital (i.e., on/off) control.
 However, if more than two analog signals are required, the waveform generator can be used to provide two additional ones.
 When driving LEDs directly with the waveform generator, only two LEDs can be driven simultaneously.